 What information should I know about airport arrivals and departures?

-We depart for home on Sunday, July 28th.
-Because Belmont has a group coming in on Monday, they must turn around hundreds of rooms quickly, so we must depart in the morning!
-Everyone needs to be off campus by 9 AM!
+We depart for home on Sunday, August 2nd.
+Because Belmont has a group coming in on Monday, they must turn around hundreds of rooms quickly, so everyone needs to be off campus by 9AM.

-We offer our return shuttle service to the airport from 4 AM – 9 AM, on the hour and half hour.
+HU offers a return shuttle service to the airport from 4 AM – 9 AM, on the hour and half hour.
 You may catch a flight anytime you wish, but we must be off campus by 9 AM.
 No exceptions.